GoogleCloudDataproc/spark-bigquery-connector/README.md

   <tr valign="top">
      <td><code>partitionField</code>
      </td>
-     <td>If not set, the table is partitioned by pseudo column, referenced via either
-            <code>'_PARTITIONTIME' as TIMESTAMP</code> type, or <code>'_PARTITIONDATE' as DATE</code> type.
-If field is specified,
-            the table is instead partitioned by this field.
-The field must be a top-level TIMESTAMP or DATE field.
+     <td>If set, the table is partitioned by this field.
+The field must be a top-level TIMESTAMP or DATE
+            field.
 Its mode must be <strong>NULLABLE</strong> or <strong>REQUIRED</strong>.
             <br/>(Optional).
      </td>